pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 * Replace publish dropdown menu with a sidebar panel.
 * Expand latest post blocks with more querying options — order by and category.
 * Allow dragging multiple images to create a gallery.
-* Improve markdown pasting﻿ (allows lists to be interpreted).
+* Improve markdown pasting (allows lists to be interpreted).
 * Allow pasting copied images directly.
 * Pasting within lists and headings.
 * Improve handling of inline spans.